madetech/blog/posts/iaas_vs_paas_what_weve_learned.md

 However, if we're looking at the platform as a whole, we find PaaS to be more unrealiable than IaaS.
 Because of the increase in moving parts involved in a PaaS system, there are more components to fail, and subsequently, increased instances where intervention is required.

+Over the past month, for example, we've seen 3 separate (albeit short) outages on the Pivotal Web Services Cloud Foundry platform, whereas our AWS EC2 fleet has experienced no such issues.
+This would broadly mirror a typical month that we've seen over the past year.

 Round 2: IaaS.

 Scalability
 -----------

-In this area PaaS offers some benefits over PaaS, though does fall short on autoscaling options.
+In this area PaaS offers some benefits over IaaS, though does fall short on autoscaling options.

 In a typical PaaS setup, increasing or decreasing the number of application workers is no more complex than issuing a command.
 This can be particularly useful for predictable high traffic events, or for manually reacting moderately quickly to unexpected bursts in traffic.

 IaaS offers little out of the box in terms of instance scale.
-Assuming your application servers are behind a load-balancer, you can add more instances and then deploy the latest version of your application to these instances to achieve the same outcome - though you're probably looking at 15 minutes over the 15 seconds for PaaS.
+Assuming your application servers are behind a load balancer, you can add more instances and then deploy the latest version of your application to these instances to achieve the same outcome - though you're probably looking at 15 minutes over the 15 seconds for PaaS.

 IaaS, and particularly the AWS platform, offers some strong tooling around autoscaling, though there's a heavy amount of customisation required to generate machine images for every release and to manually configure rules that trigger up- and down-scales.